krunalgedia/BreastTumourClassificationAndSegmentationWithGradCAM/README.md

 Benign Scan | Malignant Scan | Normal Scan

-For the second task of image semantic segmentation, we tried the current models used in the medical literature like UNet, ResUNet, ResUNet with Attention.
-Using dice score and Intersection over Union (IoU) as a metric, all the models performed similarly.
+For the second task of image semantic segmentation, we fine-tuned the pre-trained models used in the medical literature like UNet, ResUNet, ResUNet with Attention.
+Using dice score and Intersection over Union (IoU) as a metric, all the models were found to be performing similarly.
 We finally decided to go with ResUNet with Attention since it provided negligible gains in metrics over the other two models.
 The models were implemented in tf-keras.

 The web app gives the segmentation prediction using the EfficientNet model.
 Following is the demo for each of the three classes:
 ![Image 1](https://github.com/krunalgedia/BreastTumourClassificationAndSegmentationWithGradCAM/blob/main/images_app/benign.gif) | ![Image 2](https://github.com/krunalgedia/BreastTumourClassificationAndSegmentationWithGradCAM/blob/main/images_app/malignant.gif) | ![Image 3](https://github.com/krunalgedia/BreastTumourClassificationAndSegmentationWithGradCAM/blob/main/images_app/normal.gif)